chrsmj/pngnx23299/README.md

 These are downloaded by the role from the latest version 17 branches.

 By default, the FreePBX GIT ZIPs from GitHub will be installed.
-You can change this by setting an Ansible variable in various locations eg. global, per host, on the command line, etc.
+You can change this by setting an Ansible variable called '[freepbx_upstream](#variable-freepbx_upstream)' in various locations eg. global, per host, on the command line, etc.
-(See Variables section below.)

 Also by default, this role will only install FLOSS components eg. no non-free or commercial licenses.
 This may mean that some things you are used to seeing on FreePBX distros and other installers are missing.
-(See Tags section below to change this.)
+You can change this by running the role again post-install using an Ansible tag called '[nonfree](#tag-nonfree)'.

 ## New to Debian ?